Man bijt hond

-Man bijt hond (Dutch: Man bites dog) is a long-running Flemish TV programme.
+Man bijt hond (Dutch: Man bites dog) is a long-running Flemish TV programme inspired by Strip-Tease, the show that lays you bare, a 1985 TV programme that ran on RTBF.
 The show aired in Flanders and the Netherlands, with separate versions for each country.
 The Flemish version aired from 1997 to 2013, whilst the Netherlands version originally aired from 1999 to 2015, with a revival airing since 2019.

 The Flemish version, produced by Woestijnvis, aired for most of its run on Eén, before moving to VIER for its final year.
 The Netherlands version was produced under license by the NCRV (KRO-NCRV for the final year of its original run) and aired on NPO 1 until 2006, when it moved to NPO 2.
 The 2019 revival is produced, under license, by independent producer Fabiola and broadcast on SBS6.

 Format

 The show has a newsmagazine-style format with a large focus on human interest stories, voxpops and satirical sketches, with an often humorous and positive approach to presentation.
 At its peak, the Flemish version aired after the main edition of Het Journaal, VRT's daily news broadcast.
-It lacked a on-vision presenter, with comedian Geert Segers (Flemish version) or Michael Abspoel (Dutch version) providing commentary and linking between segments.
+It lacked an on-vision presenter, with comedian Geert Segers (Flemish version) or Michael Abspoel (Dutch version) providing commentary and linking between segments.

 Some of the Flemish version's most popular segments included the daily Babbelbox feature, similar to the Canadian show Speakers' Corner, in which bypassers could record segments on a variety of topics in the form of rants, big-ups, shoutouts, jokes, music performances, among others.
 Other popular segments were more satirical, like the popular Vaneigens, a satirical sketch which aired at the end of each show, featuring a discussion that worked towards one particular joke about the day's top headline.
 Although its original run was short-lived (only running through the show's first year), the segment's popularity caused its revival during the Flemish version's final year.

 The Netherlands version of the show is slightly more ironic than the original Flemish version, however, the show still had a positive approach, due to its producer's (NCRV) Christian-based values.
 It also adapted most of the original version's features, some of them, like the Babbelbox, outright, and some of them heavily adapted to reflect the customs of the Dutch audience (e.g. the Vaneigens sketch was modified into Ons kent Ons, with more characters and a more elaborate setting based on a supermarket, as opposed to the minimalist approach of the original version).